miker704/Strife/patches2.md

     - Removed all raw svg embedded code in dm chat room container and replaced them with svg components.
     - Removed all raw svg embedded code in server chat room container and replaced them with svg components.
     - Fixed icon spacing issues for both chat inputs in dm and server chat rooms.
+    - Removed all raw svg embedded code in explore servers nav container and replaced them with svg components.

 ## Backend Changes